atifniyaz/PhotoView/README.md

-# PhotoView
+# PinPhotoView
-PhotoView aims to help produce an easily usable implementation of a zooming Android ImageView.
+PinPhotoView is an implementation of PhotoView where Views can be added and pinned to certain sections on an Image.

 [![](https://jitpack.io/v/chrisbanes/PhotoView.svg)](https://jitpack.io/#chrisbanes/PhotoView)